Portimão travel guide (2025)

 Portimão is famous for its nice, sandy beaches with warm waters.
 The beaches of Portimão are backed by amazing red cliffs.
 Below you can find an overview of our favourite beaches near Portimão.

-Praia de Alvor.
-This is one of the two beaches of Alvor, a former fishing village near Portimão.
+Praia de Alvor is one of the two beaches of Alvor, a former fishing village near Portimão.
 The beach is quite big, stretching for several kilometres.
 Near the beach you can find the Alvor boardwalk, which takes you through the Ria de Alvor Nature Reserve.
 Walking here is a great way to enjoy both the beach as well as nature.

 In general, one of the best things to do in Portimão is to go for a beach walk.
 You can walk from Praia da Rocha all the way to Praia do Vau.
 Along the way you will see spectacular rock formations, that you can only see in the Algarve.